Democracy 1-2-3

 But the opportunity to verify one's ballot does not equate to the right to vote.

 Our idea of voting has been converted into verification of a computer printout.
 Our idea of counting the votes has been converted into "spot checking" a few computers.
 These two changes have been accepted by most of our computer "experts" -- they have accepted the role of re-designers of how elections should be conducted.
 Most of these "experts," wittingly or not, are willing to conceal how our votes are cast, stored, and counted.
-They talk about reading software, rather than letting citizens observe vote handling and counting procedures.
-"Verifiable voting" and "spot-check audits" are not democracy.
+They talk about reading software, rather than letting citizens observe vote storage, handling and counting procedures.
+"Verifiable voting" and "spot-check audits" cannot protect the honesty of our elections.

-Real democratic elections have built-in oversight: observers, checks and balances.
-A well-managed hand count has self-auditing built in to the process--with multiple sets of eyes watching and the checking and balancing of the tallies as counting proceeds on election night.
+Honest elections require open public oversight—observers who have a meaningful view of all procedures (no whispering election officials, materials taken out of the room, observers made to stand so far away that they can’t see what is going on, etc).
+A well-managed hand count has self-auditing built in to the process--with multiple sets of eyes watching and the checking the tallies as counting proceeds on election night.
 Polling place reconciliation of counts on election night should reveal and correct any miscounts in publicly observable view.
-That's a democratic election.
+That's an honest election process.

 Teresa Hommel